 Be about it and talk about it

-Health-Ade bases their culture around the commitment to provide real food that’s accessible to all.
-Health-Ade has company wide composting programs, actions in place to reduce their carbon footprint, and community outreach initiatives.
-They partner with Garden School Foundation, that provides education about gardening, nutrition and cooking to underprivileged children.
+Health-Ade bases its culture around the commitment to provide real food that’s accessible to all.
+Health-Ade has company-wide composting programs, actions in place to reduce their carbon footprint, and community outreach initiatives.
+They partner with Garden School Foundation, which provides education about gardening, nutrition, and cooking to underprivileged children.

 Giving up is not an option

 In the beginning, the Health-Ade team struggled to get on shelves.
-They waited everyday with a cup of coffee for the manager of Gelson’s until he took a meeting.
-Even after inviting Gelson’s team to bare witness the demand for their kombucha, still the decision was no. It felt like all was lost.
+They waited every day with a cup of coffee for the manager of Gelson’s until he took a meeting.
+Even after inviting Gelson’s team to bear witness the demand for their kombucha, still, the decision was no. It felt like all was lost.
 A few months later Gelson’s called and Health-Ade was on the shelf the next day.

 This one small victory transpired greater things ahead for Health-Ade.
-They’re now in shelves all over the world and is one of the most recognized brands.
+They’re now on shelves all over the world and are one of the most recognized brands.
 Daina said it doesn’t matter how you get there, but know what to do once you are.
 She believes that anything worth fighting for is worth it, and the feeling of “giving up” comes with the territory of being an entrepreneur.
-“The people that win are the ones that get back on the horse” she said.
+“The people that win are the ones that get back on the horse,” she said.